67726e/git-flight-rules/README.md

 If you have already pushed the message, you can amend the commit and force push, but this is not recommended.

 <a name="commit-wrong-author"></a>
-### I committed with the wrong name and email configured
+### Oh shit, I committed with the wrong name and email configured

 If it's a single commit, amend it